openmainframeproject/tac/code_of_conduct.md

 ## Events Code of Conduct

 OMP events produced by the Linux Foundation with professional event staff are also governed by the Linux Foundation Events Code of Conduct, available at http://events.linuxfoundation.org/code-of-conduct.
-This community CoC is destined to be used in conjunction with the LF Events Code of Conduct.
+This community CoC is designed to be used in conjunction with the LF Events Code of Conduct.

 ## Project Codes of Conduct